Once your certificate is issued and sent to you via email, you are ready to install your certificate on WHM (Web Hosting Management).

 5) Fill in the “Certificate” field with the certificate which was issued for your domain/ subdomain.

-FYI: The certificates issued by Comodo are sent in the zip file.
+FYI: The certificates issued by Comodo (now Sectigo) are sent in the zip file.
 In order to get the file of your certificate, it is necessary to unzip the file, locate the file named as your domain/subdomain and open it with any text editor available in your computer.
 Once done, copy and paste the content of the file into the box.

 6) Fill in the box “Private Key” with the key that has been generated along with the CSR you have used for the activation of the certificate on our site.
 This is the decoded text in tags -----BEGIN RSA PRIVATE KEY---- and -----END RSA PRIVATE KEY----.
 Neither Certificate Authority, nor we have your Private Key, it is possessed by you solely.